Pottstown Car Accident Attorney

 This includes aggressive driving, tailgating, weaving in and out of traffic, and ignoring traffic signals and signs.
 Reckless driving is a major cause of accidents that puts both the driver and other motorists at risk.

 Driving while drowsy or fatigued can be just as dangerous as drunk driving, impairing judgment and slowing reaction time.
-Taking breaks when necessary and getting enough rest before driving are essential.
+As Pottstown car accident attorneys, to reduce the risk of causing an accident, we recommend taking breaks when necessary and getting enough rest before driving.